marlinprotocol/oyster-serverless/README.md

 ## Getting started

-`Note : Oyster serverless application only works inside the enclave.`
+`Note : The Oyster serverless application only works inside the enclave.
+The current setup relies on a temporary storage server designed for testing.`

 <b>Install the following packages : </b>